mi4uu/bun-react-template/README.md

 # React Bun App

+## whats inside:

+- react boilerplate project configured:

+* dev server - refresh page on change
+* build (bun in few flavors)
+* tests
+* typescript with composite on
+* module css support included
+* formater configured
+* example code provided for all of above

 This is a single-page application project template using React and [Bun](https://bun.sh/).
 Run the following commands to get started.

 ```sh